Brainnwave/jwt-middleware/README.md

 #### Dynamic Requirement
 E.g. for requiring that a token's audience matches the domain being accessed

-Will suceed then called on https://customer.example.com/example but fail on https://other.example.com/example
+Will suceed when called on https://customer.example.com/example but fail on https://other.example.com/example
 ```yaml
 require:
   aud: "{{`{{.Host}}`}}"